Best Known For

 Neilson's hardened criminal behavior became more entrenched with each robbery and, on February 15, 1974, during a raid on a Harrogate sub-post office (a privately-run post office), he shot dead the postmaster, Donald Skepper.
 Having kept a low profile following the first murder, and the ensuing police hunt, he took another life seven months later, when postmaster Derek Astin was shot dead in Lancashire during the course of another raid.
 The police quickly came to the conclusion that they were looking for the same killer in both cases.

-Just 9 weeks later a third postmaster, Sidney Grayland, was shot dead during the commission of a robbery in the West Midlands.
+Just nine weeks later, a third postmaster, Sidney Grayland, was shot dead during the commission of a robbery in the West Midlands.
 Forensic evidence at the scene linked this death to the first two.
 Despite the three deaths the media showed little interest in the attacks, and Neilson was dissatisfied with the lack of attention, as well as the relatively slim pickings to be had from the post office raids.

 Still searching for that elusive big payout, Neilson settled on kidnapping as his best route to success, choosing Lesley Whittle, a 17-year-old heiress to a transport fortune.
-He gathered as much information about her as he could, and made comprehensive plans for her incarceration, as well as the delivery of the ransom that he planned to demand for her return.
+He gathered as much information about her as he could and made comprehensive plans for her incarceration, as well as the delivery of the ransom that he planned to demand for her return.

 profile name: Donald Neilson profile occupation: